Conklin Mountain House: Vestibule and Foyer

 The vestibule is a small space approximately 16 feet square.
 It's the first space encountered upon entering the home and is separated from the foyer by a double-door.
 The foyer contains access to the main staircase with a large carved newel post made from cherry and Birds-Eye Maple.
 The staircase and landings are cantilevered above the first floor and feature a continuous varnished maple railing supported by 102 turned spindles.

 Music Room

 The first parlor, also known as the "blue room" or "Music room" features blue wallpaper inside of decorative wall moldings and is the scene of most seasonal celebrations.
 During the Christmas season the largest tree is placed in the bay window of this room.
 It houses the grand piano and Victrola, among other instruments.

 Library

 The library/lounge room contains a 10-foot L-shaped bar, brick fireplace and built-in bookshelves.

 Drawing Room

 The second parlor, also known as the "drawing room" or "ladies salon" features white wallpaper depicting gnarled trees and fanciful scenes.
 It contains a large white tile fireplace and mantle straddled by ornately carved wooden griffons.

+Below is a cache of images from the home listing when the home was last for sale in 2016.
+These images are how the house appeared at that time, and do not reflect more recent changes to the structure such as the remodeled kitchen surfaces and appliances and the painting of the main and rear staircases.
+These pictures also do not show the furniture and possessions of the new owners.
+These are included only for historical reference pertaining to the structure itself, for the purpose of eventually restoring the structure after the October 8, 2023 fire.